Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "forever" - 99999 seconds
 			"Regen Interval"			"1.0"

+			// The Mutant Tank leeches this much health from each nearby survivor each time.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: -1000000
+			// Maximum: 1000000
+			// --
+			// Positive numbers: Current health + Regen leech
+			// Negative numbers: Current health - Regen leech "Regen Leech"				"0"

+			// The distance between a survivor and the Mutant Tank needed to leech health.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1.0 (Closest)
+			// Maximum: 99999.0 (Farthest)
+			// --
+			// Keywords:
+			// "closest" - 1.0 range
+			// "farthest" - 99999.0 range
+			"Regen Leech Range"			"500.0"

 			// The Mutant Tank stops regenerating health at this value.
 			// Note: This setting can be overridden for specific players.
 			// --